Canada Fly Drive Holidays

 Our Avis car hire

 We work with Avis because making sure that you have a safe, reliable and comfortable hire car is our top priority.
 From a quick and easy key pick up right through to that new car smell when you climb in, we know how important your car is to your driving holiday.
-Avis is renowned for their service, with pick up and drop off locations all across Canada teamed with superior customer care.
+Avis is renowned for its service, with pick up and drop off locations all across Canada teamed with superior customer care.

 Small and medium-sized cars